Antoine74861/custom_auth/README.md

 A small Python package to store and easily access credentials.

+> [!WARNING]
-> ⚠️ Passwords are stored in plain text in a `.py` file.
+> Passwords are stored in plain text in a `.py` file.
 This is not secure, but quick to set up for simple local use.

 ## Installation